 Other eminent speakers:

-Ram K Mudholkar (President, DuPont South Asia), Farzana Chowdhury (MD & CEO, GreenDelta Insurance, Bangladesh), Reema Nanavathy (Director, SEWA), Anne Carin Mansson (Country HR Manager India, IKEA), Per Hornel (Director, IKEA), Suresh Tripathy (Vice President, HR, Tata Steel), Anita George (Executive Vice President, Growth Markets, CDPQ), Saurabh Srivastava (Serial Entrepreneur and Institution Builder), Ritvik Lukose (Co-Founder and CEO, Vahura), Ajit George (Director, Shanti Bhavan), Sean Griffin (Founder and CEO, GriffinWorks), Purnima Mohanty (Director Corporate Communication and CSR, DuPont), Neeru Abrol (Ex CMD, National Fertilizer Ltd), Asha Gupta (President, Asia Pacific, Tupperware), Jose Antonio Hoyos Castaneda (Project Coordinator, Vincent Ferrer Foundation), Mahesh Babu (CEO, IL&FS Environmental Infrastructure & Services Ltd.)
+Ms. K. Ratna Prabha, Chief Secretary, Karnataka, Ram K Mudholkar (President, DuPont South Asia), Farzana Chowdhury (MD & CEO, GreenDelta Insurance, Bangladesh), Reema Nanavathy (Director, SEWA), Anne Carin Mansson (Country HR Manager India, IKEA), Per Hornel (Director, IKEA), Zareen Mahmud Hosien (Founder, ED, HerStory Foundation, Partner, Snehasish Mahmud and Co.), Anita George (Executive Vice President, Growth Markets, CDPQ), Saurabh Srivastava (Serial Entrepreneur and Institution Builder), Ajit George (Director, Shanti Bhavan), Uma Reddy (Founder President, eMERG and Head Hitech Magnetics), Parveen Mahmud (MD, Grameen Telecom Trust, Bangladesh), Neeru Abrol (Ex CMD, National Fertilizer Ltd), Asha Gupta (President, Asia Pacific, Tupperware), Rajat Kathuria (Director and Chief Executive, ICRIER), Jose Antonio Hoyos Castaneda (Project Coordinator, Vincent Ferrer Foundation)

 TalentNomics will bring together 150 + men and women change-drivers who are looking to create a new generation of leaders.
 Leaders and opinion makers from different generations and sectors, and students who aspire for a different tomorrow, will participate in an open and provocative environment to discuss bold ideas about leadership that can leverage all talent to lead us to sustainable success.

 Each participants will leave with:

 - Better understanding of what is “success” in the new world